antrys/daves-prompter/README.md

 - **Real-time speech recognition** - Uses Vosk for offline, low-latency speech-to-text
 - **Auto-scroll sync** - Script scrolls automatically to match what you're saying
-- **HTTP Mirroring / Sync** - Open the app on your main computer, then open it on any other device (tablet, phone, second screen) on the same network.
-All instances stay perfectly in sync.
+- **Control Room Sync** - Open the app's page on multiple devices (e.g., control room laptop + camera prompter).
+Loading a script or resetting on one device instantly updates all connected screens.
 - **Spoken text dimming** - Words turn grey as you speak them, so you always know your place
 - **Mirror mode** - Flip display horizontally for beam-splitter prompters
 - **Universal Compatibility** - Runs in any web browser